 Physical activity plays an important role in maintaining a healthy lifestyle.
 Aim for at least 30 minutes a day, even more if you have a sedentary job.
 Just like your diet, find physical activities that you enjoy.
 Our MAX Workouts page has a variety of workouts for all fitness levels and abilities.
 Have fun and stay active!

 This workout has it all.
-Grab a weight plate and give this full body circuit a try!
+Grab a weight plate (we use these) and give this full body circuit a try!